storj/docs/app/dcs/third-party-tools/ix-systems-truenas/page.md

 1.  **Data durability**: Use Storj as an offsite backup for your TrueNAS storage for multi-region durability.

-2.  **Speed and simplicity** of on-site storage with the added protection of a back-up in the cloud.&#x20;
+2.  **Speed and simplicity** of on-site storage with the added protection of a back-up in the cloud.

 3.  &#x20;It is also configurable in a variety of ways.

 ## Integration

 This integration uses S3 credentials passed from Storj to TrueNAS.
 You will need to set up a Storj account, create a Storj bucket for TrueNAS, and generate S3 credentials for TrueNAS.
-Then, you will need to create a Cloud Credential on TrueNAS that will grant it access to the bucket in Storj.&#x20;
+Then, you will need to create a Cloud Credential on TrueNAS that will grant it access to the bucket in Storj.

 ### Software Requirements